feifeizuo/crwcr/README.md

 ## Other

-The code has been tested under Windows 10 with Visual Studio 2017.
-It might also work under Linux, but have not been tested.
-Any feedback regarding compilation with Linux is appreciated.
+The code has been tested under Windows 10 with Visual Studio 2017 and Ubuntu 16 with gcc.
+Any feedback is welcome.